spinnaker/dcd-spec/README.md

 in string values.
 Once all templates have been rendered, Orca will merge them together for the final pipeline configuration validation & execution.

+**note: Template Configurations do not support handlebars expressions**

 # template and configuration schemas

 Templates and Configuration schemas feel pretty similar, but do have